Stijnbogaert/ln-notes/Meeting Notes/2025-04-03 Lit planning exercise.md

 - opensearch -> april
 - FDR, twc live (bypass for all live customers) -> may
 - enrichment framework -> may

-- ai sumary -> june
+- ai summary -> june

 ## September